binarysec/gateGhost/README.md

-# gateGhost ultimate anti-trackers for networks
+# gateGhost, ultimate networks' anti-trackers
-gateGhost is a free anti-trackers proxy solution for whole network.
-It is based as a plugin on gatejs proxy server.
+gateGhost is a free anti-trackers proxy solution for your entire network.
+It relies on gatejs proxy server and work as a plugin.

 It is distributed under the GPL v3 licence with a professional support under a private commercial licence (dual licence).

 It was designed to counter industrial and individual spying currently operated and revealed by Edward Snowden case.

-gateGhost also clean all the ads on your network that constantly hounding your facts and digital gestures.
+gateGhost also clean all ads from your network which constantly tracks your slightest actions.

-The implementation of such technology in business and home networks becomes a necessity.
+Implementation of such technology in business and home networks becomes a necessity.

-* Made for fat architectures
+* Made for big architectures
-* ~1900 trackers registered in the database with fast search system
+* ~1900 trackers registered in the database with a fast search system
 * Cookie inspection system with 100+ cookies registered
 * Referer confidence system that removes unwanted referers w/o impacts on usage
 * Add your own trackers & cookie database
 * White list of trackers per category
 * Etag session tracking hack support "tracking without cookie"

-As it is open source contributions must follow the Github's workflow (issues, pull requests)
+As it is open source, contributions must follow Github's workflow (issues, pull requests)

-Please contact us, If you found new sort of trackers, cookies or any other way to by-pass our system !
+Please contact us if you find new sort of trackers, cookies or any other way to by-pass our system !

 The professional support is managed by the BinarySEC company.
 Feel free to contact us info [at] binarysec [dot] com

 ## Installation

-First you will have to install gatejs on your server.
+First you have to install gatejs on your server.
 You will find some good examples and howto's on http://github.com/binarysec/gate

-When gatejs is installed and gateGhost downloaded you will have :
+When gatejs is installed and gateGhost downloaded, you have to :
 * Add the plugin
 * Add **ghost** opcode into your favorite gatejs pipeline

 ### Add the plugin